What is data governance—and what role should finance play?

 It’s a critical question that often gets lost amid the headlines and leap-forward attention on whizzy new tools like artificial intelligence (AI), data visualization and real-time reporting.
 But getting the data right in the first place—the critical inputs that enable all those fancy new tools to actually work—sounds a bit … well, less interesting.
 And, besides, data management isn’t the finance team’s job, right?

 Think again.
-Finance is the new leader in driving business value, and it is uniquely positioned to act as a catalyst for an analytics-driven enterprise.
+Finance is often the new leader in driving business value, and it is uniquely positioned to act as a catalyst for an analytics-driven enterprise.
 Given its regular interaction with essential data companywide, the finance team is increasingly responsible for turning that information into actionable, forward-looking insights that go beyond its traditional reporting responsibilities.

-To do that, finance will need to partner with IT and other teams to ensure the company establishes a consistent, business-driven approach to data governance and management—and can actually deliver on the potential of all of those fancy new analytics tools.
+To do that, finance will need to partner with IT and other teams to help the company establishes a consistent, business-driven approach to data governance and management—and can actually deliver on the potential of all of those fancy new analytics tools.

 But What Is It?